Do you want to do Articleship at big 4 accounting firms? You’re not alone. This is a dream of every aspiring CA student.

 For my CA Final exams, I wanted a decent 5-6 months of leave as my sister was also getting married around the same time.
 I was told that more than 4 months of leave is an impossible task.

-My manager was of the opinion that – The more study leave one takes the more are the chances of failure.
+My manager said – The more study leaves you take the more are the chances of failure.

 At that point in time, I had a very negative approach to my team.

-I was feeling that it was impossible for me to crack the exams and enjoy my sister’s wedding in 4 months’ time (practically 3.5 months – 15 days wedding preparations).
+I felt that it was impossible for me to crack the exams and enjoy my sister’s wedding in 4 months’ time (practically 3.5 months – 15 days wedding preparations).
 However, fortunately, my family and friends motivated me and told me that all would be great.

 During those four months, I enjoyed the wedding and also started my rigorous preparations and gave the CA Final exams.

-On 18th July 2016 (the day when the results were declared) when I saw those words PASS in front of my laptop screen I jumped with joy and madness.
+On 18th July 2016 (The result day) when I saw those words PASS on my laptop screen I jumped with joy and madness.